JakubLewan/HydrationApp/README.md

 >Initially created on  M.Korsan's Webpack Starter Kit for Progressive Web App conversion, eventually simplified as a regular project.

 >TODO:

+-storage clear button
- reconfiguration of webpack and conversion to PWA
+-reconfiguration of webpack and conversion to PWA